shubhamnag14/ml-hairstyle-classification/README.md

 If you want to see the further ML projects, you may visit my main repo: https://github.com/shubhamnag14/

-The dataset contains a sample 10000 images mined from Instagram
+The dataset contains a sample 10000 images mined from Instagram and clustered based on the hairstyle they showcase.